abdoufermat5/unix-and-linux-sysadmin-notes/storage/readme.md

 **flash memory types:**

 SSDs are constructed from several types of flash memory: SLC, MLC, TLC, and QLC.
 The main difference between these types is the number of bits stored in each cell.
 SLC stores one bit per cell, MLC stores two, TLC stores three, and QLC stores four.
 The more bits per cell, the cheaper the flash memory is to produce, but the slower and less reliable it is.

+**Page clusters and pre-erasing:**

+Unlike hard drives where you can just overwrite data, flash memory has to be erased before you can put new data on it.
+SDs can't erase individual bits of information.
+They erase in chunks called clusters.
+Pre-erasing is the process of erasing sections of an SSD's memory in advance so that new data can be written quickly without having to wait for erasing to happen.

+**Reliability:**

+SSDs commonly experience minor errors that are automatically corrected, but even the best models can suffer occasional uncorrectable errors leading to data loss.
+These errors aren't strongly linked to age or workload, and affected SSDs usually continue to function normally afterwards.
+SSDs are reliable, but their failures are subtle.
+Regular monitoring is essential, and they shouldn't be used for long-term archiving.
+An isolated bad block isn't necessarily a cause for alarm.

+### Hybrid drives

+The initialism SSHD stands for “solid state hybrid drive” and is something of a triumph of marketing, designed as it is to encourage confusion with SSDs.
+SSHDs are just traditional hard disks with some extras on the logic board; in reality, they’re about as “solid state” as the average dishwasher.

+### Advanced format and 4KiB blocks

+The storage industry has transitioned to 4KiB blocks (Advanced Format) for efficiency.
+While most new devices can emulate older 512-byte sectors, it's important to be aware of potential misalignment issues, especially with older systems.

+## Storage hardware interfaces